freedom-manufaktur/Oktopus/Documentation/Oktopus Triggers.md

 ---
 Version: `5.18.0` - `2024-10-16` \
 Link: [Documentation on GitHub](https://github.com/freedom-manufaktur/Oktopus/main/Oktopus%20Triggers.md)
-> Note: This document is still work in progress, many triggers do not have a

 # Overview
 This document describes the triggers available in whoosh Oktopus.